henrychris/lendsqr-assessment/README.md

  APP_KEY
  ```

-`APP_KEY` is the secret key of the application created on Adjuctor.
+`APP_KEY` is the secret key of the application created on Adjutor.

 4. Run database migrations